 The title is a fancy way to say that Batman is back.
 Did the world need another Batman movie?
 No. But Wayne Enterprises; a multi-billion-dollar company owned by Bruce Wayne himself; is going bankrupt and popular superhero movies; this is the third in what is now a Christopher Nolan trilogy; make an insane amount of money.
 Two Face is dead and The Joker, a character who should’ve been mentioned if not given a cameo appearance, is in prison.
 Enter Bane, a strong vicious beast of a man with a gas mask stuck to his face.
 He wears it for a reason, but it muffles his voice sometimes to the point of being unintelligible.

-Not that these characters, including Anne Hathaway as a sexy Catwoman, ever have anything poignant to say.
+Not that these characters, including Anne Hathaway as Catwoman, ever have anything poignant to say.
 Christopher Nolan is a lot better at directing fight scenes than composing dialogue.
-So the lengthy fast-cut plot, riddled with minor plot-holes and unnecessary twists; Gotham City facing its demise in the form of a nuclear bomb is the gist; gets saved by its exciting and often violent action scenes.
+So the fast-cut plot, riddled with minor holes and unnecessary twists; Gotham City facing its demise in the form of a nuclear bomb is the gist; gets saved by its exciting and often violent action scenes.
 Most, if not all, of that action coincides with epic Hans Zimmer orchestral music, yes; and the new flying bat-toy is kind of cool; but this Dark Knight, while entertaining, is a sequel that doesn’t quite match the level of its predecessor.

 my rating = 4 of 5